ccustodio99/iLCCD/docs/system-settings.md

 Administrators can manage baseline values used across the modules from the **Settings** section of the navigation menu.
 Each record includes an `is_active` flag so items may be disabled without deletion.
 The Settings link is visible only for users with the **admin** role.

+## Interface Layout

+The landing page presents a responsive grid of cards that link to each configuration area.
+Icons and concise labels help users quickly find what they need, and every card includes an accessible name.
+Breadcrumbs keep the current context visible and all forms provide a **Cancel** button.
+These patterns align with the project's [UX Design Principles](user-interface-branding.md#ux-design-principles).

 ## Default Records
 The seeders populate several baseline records used throughout the system.